You might be wondering are Maine Coon cats rare, especially if you have come across a cat with similar features to a

-If you are asking “Are Maine Coon cats rare?” the answer is no, they are not.
-In fact, they are popular enough today that it is not at all hard to find one!
+If you are asking are Maine Coon cats rare the answer is no, they are not.
+They are popular enough today that it is not at all hard to find one!

 After all, not many cats have a huge build, tufted ears, and an iconic mane.
 Still, the popularity of the Maine Coon today is the reason why it is far less rare than it used to be.

 Of course, this wasn’t always the case.
 If you take a look at the history of the Maine Coon, you will discover that it wasn’t always as popular as it is today.

 Whilst the exact origins of the Maine Coon cat is a little murky, we do know a few things for sure.

 For starters, the Maine Coon is a naturally occurring breed that originated in the state of Maine at some point during the mid to late 1800s.